dustinstoltz/CMDist/README.md

 ### Single Word

 Once you have a DTM and word embedding matrix, the simplest use of `CMDist` involves finding the closeness to a focal concept denoted by a _single word_.
-Here, we use the word "thinking."
+Here, we use the word "thinking" as our concept word ("cw"):

 ```r